tulip-control/tulip-control/doc/intro.rst

 The approach used by TuLiP is outlined in the figure below:

 .. image:: approach.png
+   :alt: Block diagram of the flow from a system model and specification to
+         continuous and discrete parts of a constructed controller.
+Between these inputs and outputs, several blocks are grouped together indicating various kinds of routines and objects in TuLiP: proposition-preserving partition, continuous state space
+         discretization, finite transition system, and synthesis.

 The procedure that we used is broken down into three primary steps: